osuripple/oiseau/README.md

 Unlike icebirb, oiseau doesn't currently support full backups, which is coming soon.

 ### Requirements
-- Python 3 (tested on 3.6)
+- Python 3 (tested on 3.7, should work with 3.6 as well)
-- `rsync`, to sync data to C14's temporary storage
-- `scp`, to check the latest sync date
-- `mysqldump`, to dump the database
 - Some python modules (run `pip install -r requirements.txt`)

 ### License